By Stacy Zemon

 So what is it?

 Not just any sales, but profitable sales.

-More sales means more money.
-And more money means, you can keep your DJ business going, provide happiness to a tremendous amount of people, and make a comfortable living for yourself and your family.
+More sales mean more money.
+And more money means you can keep your DJ business going, provide happiness to a tremendous amount of people, and make a comfortable living for yourself and your family.

 The best part?

 Many DJs have this mistaken view of sales, and that getting more bookings is just too hard or even impossible.